 https://www.airbnb.com/rooms/31188836

-Sitting about 30 feet off the ground, guests absolutely love their stay at this incredible Treehouse Resort!
+Sitting about 30 feet off the ground, guests absolutely love their stay at this incredible Oregon Tree House Resort (or Treesort, if you will).
 Conveniently located near the Oregon Caves National Monument, Redwood National Forest, and the iconic Oregon coast – there is no shortage of amazing things to do and explore in the area.

-This treehouse rental in Oregon can sleep up to 5 people, so would be tons of fun for a family, or friends getaway!
+This treehouse rental in Oregon can sleep up to 5 people, so it would be tons of fun for a family or friends getaway!

 Credit: Airbnb